CrackerakiUA/ui-cropper/README.md

 ## News

-On update 0.5.4 i have fixed resize of the circle, it's looks not perfect, but it's better then bugged we had.
-If you believe you can fix algorithm of the circle resize, check the line 74 of the crop-area.js
+We just moved this lib to new name, before you add it to your please do tests.

 ## Contribution

-If you want to contribute, please join our [gitter chat](https://gitter.im/CrackerakiUA/ngImgCropFullExtended) and [trello board](https://trello.com/b/ojPTSMax/ngimgcropfullextended) for better organisation.
-To join trello write reply [HERE.](https://github.com/CrackerakiUA/ngImgCropFullExtended/issues/78)
+If you want to contribute, please join our [gitter chat](https://gitter.im/CrackerakiUA/ngImgCropFullExtended).

 ## Installing